zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2022_preprint_reusing_intent.md

 # After the ---, you can put information that you want to appear on the website using markdown formatting or HTML.
 A good example are acknowledgements, extra references, an erratum, etc.
 ---

+# Acknowledgements

+We wish to thank the reviewers for their feedback on our submission.
+We would also like to thank derya akbaba and Jack Wilburn from Visualization Design Lab for their help with feedback interviews.